maikerumine/ESM4/mods/z_extra_mods/mobs_animal/readme.md

 - Warthogs unlike pigs defend themselves when hit and give 1-3 raw pork when killed, they can also be right-clicked with 8x apples to tame or breed.

+Penguin

+- These little guys can be found in glacier biomes on top of snow and have the ability to swim if they fall into water.

 Note: After breeding animals need to rest for 4 minutes, baby animals take 4 minutes to grow up and feeding them helps them grow quicker...

+Lucky Blocks: 14